-Companies reported 2019 revenue was generated from the following markets: Companies engaged in the relocatable building sector generally derive a majority of their revenue from the lease of units.
-For 2019, the average revenue from leased units and related products (stairs, ramps) accounted for 56.7 percent of total revenues, down significantly from 70 percent in 2018.
-The sale of new and used units accounted for 22.8 percent of total revenue, up significantly from 10 percent in 2018.
-Other sources of revenue include services such as delivery and installation of relocatable buildings, constituting about 20.5 percent of total revenues.
+Companies engaged in the relocatable building sector generally derive a majority of their revenue from the lease of units.
+For 2020, the average revenue from leased units and related products (stairs, ramps) accounted for 48.8 percent of total revenue, down from 56.7 percent in 2019.
+The